 In addition to helping with recruitment, such groups can provide crucial advice and resources for training.

 Hiring managers need to reframe their idea of what makes a “good candidate.”
 Many superficial norms, such as a strong handshake or looking someone in the eye, are difficult for neurodiverse individuals to perform.
+Managers also need to ask the right questions to best draw out the individual’s skills and capabilities.

-As well, it’s important to remember that resumes don’t tell the full story.
+It's also important to remember that resumes don’t tell the full story.
 Because so many neurodiverse individuals have struggled to find work that matches their abilities, they are often self-taught or possess transferrable skills.

 Soft skill training is a critical part of building a neurodiverse workforce and should be done by an expert with the appropriate experience – something you can also look to the local community for.